The topic you requested could not be found.

 Entering Weight, Age, TPR

-What To Do During Your Day » Step 3: Exam & Pre-Med » Entering Weight, Age, TPR
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » Entering Weight, Age, TPR

 To begin moving patients through Patient Flow, you will first need to record key information on the Exam & Pre-med tab.
 Follow these steps: Once the animal is weighed, record their official weight in the Kgs or Lbs column.
 If the weight is estimated, toggle…